Sexual & Reproductive Health & Rights

 Girls in Uganda are pressured into or decide to have sex at an early age, which in many instances leads to them dropping out of school.
 In 2013, the United Nations Population Fund State of World Population Report found that in Uganda 33% of girls have children before the age 18.
 As a result, Uganda has the second highest fertility rate, with an average of 6 children per woman, and the fifth highest growth rate in the world.
 Providing adequate sexual education to youth can help to keep girls in school longer to ensure a better life!

 HOW WE SUPPORT GIRLS

 Our peer educators visit schools in Kampala and the rural districts to educate and support young girls.
 We teach both boys and girls about their sexual and reproductive health and rights to encourage respect and help to abolish any stigmas or myths.

 During our workshops we teach students about the female reproductive system, menstrual cycle, and how to use sanitary pads.

 Uganda For Her began a reusable sanitary pad program in school to tackle menstrual health and hygiene and its impact on girls’ ability to stay in school during their menstruation period.
 It is now well known that menstruation is a barrier to girls’ education and overall health and well-being.
 In response to this pressing issue, we use donations to purchase reusable sanitary pads with an aim of eliminating the shame these girls feel during their periods at school.

 Get Involved in Our Work

 You can help break the cycle of poverty and begin a cycle of progress for a girl child, her family, and her entire community and see the difference you are making in their lives first-hand!

-When you fundraise for Uganda for her initiative, you are helping to give a young women and girls a brighter future.
-You’re giving them days of education, work, health, safety and dignity.
+When you fundraise for Uganda For Her Initiative, you are helping to give young women and girls a brighter future.
+You are giving them days of education, work, health, safety and dignity.